TABConf/2023.tabconf.com/index.md

 ### Builder Days 🔨

-Builder's Day is an opportunity to learn how to contribute to open-source projects in the Bitcoin.
+Builder Days is an opportunity to learn how to contribute to open-source projects in the Bitcoin.
 If you're interested in becoming a developer in the bitcoin industry, this day is not to be missed.

 ### Workshops 💻